shaack/reboot-cms/README.md

 Folder: `/local/blocks`

 A `Block` is a mostly horizontal section in an `Article`.
 Blocks are written in PHP.
-They can also be called section templates.

 The code for the "jumbotron" `Block` which was used in the `Article` above, looks like this: